-- 2.12 A series of consultation events and activities have been undertaken to inform this draft Neighbourhood Plan.
+- 2.12 A series of consultation events and activities have been undertaken to inform this Neighbourhood Plan.
 They include: - Visioning events in Summer 2017, encompassing exhibitions, displays and poster competitions with local school children. - A series of events in March 2019 revisiting the findings of the earlier visioning exercise, seeking to ratify the focus of the Plan.
-This included the display of material on the Bandstand, at the Annual Town Meeting and the Mayor's Charity Event. - A workshop with town centre landowners in June 2019 held at the Town Council offices, exploring the potential opportunities and scale of intervention that might be possible in the town centre from both a land-use and non land-use perspective. - Display of material through July and August 2019 to present emerging ideas for the Plan, including attendance at an open event at the Town Council office in July as well as attendance at the 'Summer Fun' event for parents and children held at the Town Council in the August school holiday period. - 2.13 Alongside the above feedback was sought through surveys (both online and in paper form) and updates provided via the Town Council website and Facebook page.
+This included the display of material on the Bandstand, at the Annual Town Meeting and the Mayor's Charity Event. - A workshop with town centre landowners in June 2019 held at the Town Council offices, exploring the potential opportunities and scale of intervention that might be possible in the town centre from both a land-use and non land-use perspective. - Display of material through July and August 2019 to present emerging ideas for the Plan, including attendance at an open event at the Town Council office in July as well as attendance at the 'Summer Fun' event for parents and children held at the Town Council in the August school holiday period. - Six-week 'Regulation 14' consultation period in February and March 2020, including display of material, surveys and presentation at the Annual Town Meeting. - 2.13 Alongside the above feedback was sought through surveys (both online and in paper form) and updates provided via the Town Council website and Facebook page.
 Regular meetings with the Steering Group have also been held, as well as meetings and workshops with the developer team for the Northern Growth Area.
-Meetings have also taken place with Chelmsford City Council in relation to progress and relationship with the emerging Local Plan. - 2.14 The consultation exercises undertaken identified a range of issues of importance for addressing in the Neighbourhood Plan.
+Meetings have also taken place with Chelmsford City Council in relation to progress and relationship with the Local Plan. - 2.14 The consultation exercises undertaken identified a range of issues of importance for addressing in the Neighbourhood Plan.
 Four key themes were identified, relating to: - The town centre. - Access and movement. - Greenery. - Future growth to the north of the town. - 2.15 These are expanded upon overleaf.
 Although not all of these are 'land-use planning policy' matters, they do reflect the community's concerns and hopes for the area, and are thus embedded in this Neighbourhood Plan through a combination of the vision, objectives and supporting projects.